Salivary gland stone

 Salivary gland stones are calcifications in the salivary gland or in the tubes (ducts) that drain the salivary glands.
 They create a blockage that obstructs the flow of saliva.
 Salivary gland stones are the most common cause of inflammatory salivary gland disease.

 Three out of four salivary stones occur in the submandibular gland.
-In rare cases, stones can occur in more than one gland.
+In rare cases, stones can appear in more than one gland.
 Although uncommon, people can also get recurring stones.

 Sialolithiasis